 The high-level meeting created a synergy for partnerships with key stakeholders in the nutrition space.
-They all decided to scale up nutrition programs across Africa – with an aim to stem the tide of malnutrition and hunger on the continent.
+The stakeholders agreed to scale up nutrition programs across Africa – with an aim to stem the tide of malnutrition and hunger on the continent.

-The conceptualization cum formation of the African Leaders for Nutrition thus began with Big Win Philanthropy, the Food and Agriculture Organization (FAO), the Scaling-Up Nutrition (SUN) movement, the World Food Program (WFP), the Bill and Melinda Gates Foundation and the Global Panel on Agriculture and Food Systems for Nutrition.
+The conceptualization and formation of the African Leaders for Nutrition began with Big Win Philanthropy, the Food and Agriculture Organization (FAO), the Scaling-Up Nutrition (SUN) movement, the World Food Program (WFP), the Bill and Melinda Gates Foundation and the Global Panel on Agriculture and Food Systems for Nutrition.

 Focusing on elevating Africa’s nutrition status, these institutions would support the African Development Bank’s objective of feeding Africa.

-The first meeting of the ALN Champions Group was hosted in October 17, 2016 at the African Development Bank headquarters in Abidjan, Cote D’Ivoire to discuss foundational documents of the ALN and upcoming efforts to support and grow the reach of the Champions group.
-The meeting led to the adoption and recommendations to the ALN Concept Note and the draft African Union Resolution
+The first meeting of the ALN Champions Group was hosted in October 17, 2016 at the African Development Bank headquarters in Abidjan, Cote d’Ivoire, to discuss the foundational documents of the ALN and upcoming efforts to support and grow the reach of the Champions group.
+The meeting adopted the recommendations of the ALN Concept Note and the draft African Union Resolution.

 A side event themed Developing Africa’s Grey Matter Infrastructure: Addressing Africa’s Nutrition Challenges was held at the 2017 Annual Meetings of the Bank, in Ahmedabad, India.
 The event highlighted the Bank’s resolve and partnership strategies to build Africa’s grey matter infrastructure through the ALN initiative, and Nutrition Partnerships with the Aliko Dangote Foundation and Big Win Philanthropy.
 The two partnerships complement each other and share a vision: to build Africa’s grey matter infrastructure through efforts that reduce stunting on the African continent.